code-null/roamingTool/README.md

 ## Notes

+The tool can be modified to get its data from a different source.
+This project has its data source in .json files on the same server.

-The full data set needs to be provided from the service carrier.
+The full data set needs to be provided from the service carrier or created by someone else.
 Only the list of countries is provided.

 ## License